prebid/Prebid.js/dev-docs/bidder-adaptor.md

 * If the bid is valid, use `bidfactory.createBid(1)` to create the `bidObject`.
 A status of `1` means the bid is valid.
 For details about the status codes, see [constants.json](https://github.com/prebid/Prebid.js/blob/master/src/constants.json).
 * If the bid is invalid (no fill or error), use `bidfactory.createBid(2)` to create the `bidObject`.
 A status of `2` means "no bid".

-{: .alert.alert-info :}
-If your bidder supports serving video ads, it needs to provide a VAST video URL in its response.
-On the adapter side, your implementation of `createBid` needs to add the VAST URL to the bid.
-For an example implementation, see the implementation in the [AST adapter](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).

 Example:

 {% highlight js %}